OgrodowskiJedrzej/OgrodowskiJedrzej/README.md

 # About me

-Hi, I am a BSc Computer Science student at Poznan University Of Technology.
-I am passionate about Artificial Intelligence, Data Science and ML algorithms.
-I dream of being an AI researcher in the future.
-Currently working on a few small private and uni projects.
-In my free time I am involved in music production and event organization.
-Big Apple fan :)
+Hi, I am a Computer Science student at the Poznań University of Technology.
+I am passionate about artificial intelligence and data science, in particular the psychology of data visualization and BI analyses.
+I dream of becoming an artificial intelligence researcher in the future.
+I am currently working on a few small private and university projects.
+In my free time, I am involved in music production and events organisation.
+Big Apple fan :) Let's colaborate!
-Let's colaborate!

 # Tech stack